Beekeepers frequently raise questions about honey labelling on online beekeeping forums and Facebook pages.

 The Food Standards Code 1.2.5 states that date marking is not required on food with a best before date of 2 years or more.

-It could be successfully argued that honey will remain marketable and will retain the specific qualities of honey provided that;
+It could be successfully argued that honey will remain marketable after two years and will retain the specific qualities of honey provided that;

 So you can choose not to use a best before date.